mfcochauxlaberge/karigo/README.md

 Karigo is an API service that follows the [JSON:API specification](https://jsonapi.org/format).

-The usual workflow is to run the binary first, then use the CLI to update the schema and business logic.
+Karigo is not a framework to build and run a binary.
+Karigo itself is the binary.
+When it is running for the first time, it always serves an empty API (no public schema and data).
+It then has to be customized using the CLI by adding types, validation, business logic, and more.

 ## State